Olive Oil and Dementia: The Power of 7 Grams

 Conclusion

-Extra virgin olive oil offers an almost unimaginable array of health benefits.
-Thanks to its antioxidants, anti-inflammatory properties, and positive effects on blood flow and synaptic function, premium extra virgin olive oil can help protect the brain from damage and reduce the risk of dementia.
-By regularly incorporating olive oil into your diet, you can not only enjoy delicious meals but also contribute to a healthier, more cognitively sharper future.
+Extra virgin olive oil offers an almost unimaginable range of health benefits.
+With its antioxidants, anti-inflammatory properties, and positive effects on blood flow and synaptic function, premium extra virgin olive oil can help protect the brain from damage and reduce the risk of dementia.
+By regularly incorporating olive oil into your diet, you can not only enjoy delicious meals but also contribute to a healthier, cognitively sharper future.
 Premium extra virgin olive oil belongs in your kitchen, on your table, and in your medicine cabinet.

 20 grams

-If you're already adding a little extra virgin olive oil to your diet every day, consider adding a little more.
-Studies show that 20 grams of premium extra virgin olive oil helps protect you against oxidation (scavenging free radicals), which is a key factor in reducing the risk of chronic diseases such as cardiovascular disease (-19%), diabetes (up to 50%), cancer (-17%), and neurodegenerative diseases like dementia (-28%).
+If you're already adding a little extra virgin olive oil to your daily diet, consider if you can add a bit more.
+Research shows that 20 grams of premium extra virgin olive oil helps protect you against oxidation (scavenging free radicals), and this is an important factor in reducing the risk of chronic diseases such as cardiovascular disease (-19%), diabetes (up to -50%), cancer (-17%), and neurodegenerative diseases like dementia (-28%).

 But it must be premium extra virgin olive oil.
 Can you buy that in the supermarket?
 No, with a few exceptions.
-More on that in our blog about olive oil in the supermarket .
-Almost everything in the supermarket is fake or highly industrially processed, including the olive oil.
-That's the refined olive oil.
-This is often the "mild," "light," or, for example, "Classico" olive oil ( more on that in this blog ).
-Or the olive oil is a blend of different oils with far too low levels of polyphenols and other antioxidants.
-This olive oil does nothing for your health and can even be harmful.
+More about this in our blog about olive oil in the supermarket.
+Almost everything in the supermarket is fake or industrially highly processed food, including olive oil.
+That is then refined olive oil.
+This is often the "mild," "light," or for example, the "Classico" olive oil (more about this in this blog).
+Or the olive oil is a mixture of different types of oils with very low levels of polyphenols and other antioxidants.
+That olive oil does nothing for your health and can even be harmful.

-The Olive Label.shop buys all its premium extra virgin olive oil directly from the olive grower.
-We don't buy from wholesalers.
-Whichever extra virgin olive oil you buy from The Olive Label, you can be absolutely sure you're buying genuine, premium extra virgin olive oil.
+The Olive Label.shop buys all premium extra virgin olive oil directly from the olive farmer.
+We do not buy from wholesalers.
+Whichever extra virgin olive oil you buy from The Olive Label, you can be absolutely sure that you are buying genuine, premium extra virgin olive oil.